 Gifts are always given with the right intention but sometimes the things you receive don't quite fit with who you are or what you'd like in your home.

-Rather than putting the gift away in a cupboard never to be seen again I'd recommend that you try it out at least once - you never know it may Spark Joy in an unexpected way.
-A kitchen gadget may make a mundane task easier (I'm loving my avocado stone remover!).
+Rather than putting the gift away in a cupboard never to be seen again I always recommend opening it and trying it out, you never know it may surprise you!
+For example a kitchen gadget may make a mundane task easier (I'm loving my avocado stone remover!).
+But if the gift really isn’t for you then pass it on without guilt.

 If the long stripy socks with individual toes from great Aunt Mabel aren't for you once you've tried them, then regift them so that someone can get some pleasure from wearing them - charity shops are always grateful for quality stock.